mui/mui-x/docs/src/pages/components/data-grid/components/components.md

 <p class="description">The grid is highly customizable.
 Override components using the <code>components</code> prop.</p>

-## Installing Component
+## Overriding components

 As part of the customization API, the grid allows you to replace and override nested components with the `components` prop.
 The prop accepts an object of type [`GridSlotsComponent`](/api/data-grid/#slots).

-If you wish to pass some props in a custom component, you can do it using the `componentsProps` prop.
+If you wish to pass additional props in a component slot, you can do it using the `componentsProps` prop.
 This prop is of type `GridSlotsComponentsProps`.

-As an example, you could override the column menu with some props as below.
+As an example, you could override the column menu and pass additional props as below.

 ```jsx
 <DataGrid